 - Emotional injury

 Car accidents can be catastrophic, meaning they cause injuries that will change a victim’s life temporarily or permanently.
 Catastrophic injuries can inflict permanent scarring, disfigurement or disabilities on a victim.
 Examples include traumatic amputations, broken bones, severe burns, spine injuries and brain injuries.
 At Gallagher & Kennedy, we have the resources to demand full compensation for injuries, catastrophic injuries and wrongful death.
-Our attorneys will not let an insurance company convince you to settle for less than you require.
+Our Phoenix car accident lawyers will not let an insurance company convince you to settle for less than you require.
 We can stand up for your rights in and out of the courtroom.

 Insurance Claim vs. Personal Injury Lawsuit